PinedaDev/Basic-Js-Coding-Challenge/README.md

     - `bio()`: returns a string that says "My name is `name`, I'm `age` years old, and my interests are `interests`."

 ---

-#### Tips on how to solve problems

-- Plan what would be the steps to solve the problem
-- You should split the problem into multiple steps
-- Handle each step at a time as you planned

-**Good luck ✌️**